 Overnight Expeditions Around Ireland

 Our overnight expeditions around Ireland are a big hit with our students.
 You'll be travelling in the comfort of our own minibuses with the Irish Gap Year Program Leaders on expeditions.
 Our groups stay in top-rated, centrally-located hostels and guesthouses on our overnight trips.

-Our expedition to Dublin City is designed to give you a hand-on sample of Dublin’s artistic and cultural heritage.
+Our expedition to Dublin City is designed to give you a hands-on sample of Dublin’s artistic and cultural heritage.

 The trip starts with a day touring the city’s most notorious literary pubs, where gangsters, revolutionaries, novelists and poets shared many pints of Guinness while plotting the 1916 uprising.
 Actors will perform on-site the works by acclaimed Dublin writers such as James Joyce, Roddy Doyle and Sean O’Casey to give you an interactive insight into where and how modern Ireland was shaped.
 We’ll enjoy a group meal in one of our favourite, funky Dublin pubs, before heading off for free time in the city.

-Day two will involve our Dublin City Photo-Scavenge, taking you off-piste to some of Dublin’s lesser known heritage sites as well her ‘must-see’ locations.
+Day two will involve our Dublin City Photo-Scavenge, taking you off-piste to some of Dublin’s lesser known heritage sites as well as her ‘must-see’ locations.
 We’ll also visit the National Archaeology Museum that houses antiquities ranging from ancient bog-mummies to Viking weapons to Celtic treasures and gold (including one very interesting golden torc from 3,000 years ago that was excavated on-site at our student house, Bundrowes).

 Belfast: Perspectives New and Old through Street Art